tecladocode/web-dev-bootcamp/curriculum/section10/lectures/08_setting_up_mongodb/README.md

 title: Setting up MongoDB
 slug: setting-up-mongodb
 tags:
-  - Published
+  - Written
   - How to
 categories:
   - Video
-section_number: 0
+section_number: 10
 excerpt: A quick reminder on how to find how to set up a free MongoDB Atlas Cluster.
-draft: false
+draft: true
 ---

 # Setting up MongoDB